veereshbv04/veereshbv04/README.md

 # Hi, I am Veeresh B V 👋

 </hr>
-I am working for a Tech consulting firm in Bengaluru.
+I work for a Tech consulting firm in Bengaluru.
 I enjoy writing code. <br>
 I have interest in Web Development and currently improving my skills on it.
 I have also worked on Android development using Flutter.<br>